 These Ground Chicken Meatballs are a staple in our home, and for good reason!
-They follow the same base recipe of our Classic Ground Beef Meatballs, but feature versatile ground chicken and sweet, chewy sun dried tomatoes.
+They follow the same base recipe of our Classic Ground Beef Meatballs, but feature versatile ground chicken and sweet, chewy sun dried tomatoes–these keep the meatballs super moist.
+They also take just 10 minutes to prep, making them ideal for busy weeknights.

 As with most meatball recipes, these are fantastic served with your favorite pasta (spaghetti and meatballs forever!) or over warm, creamy polenta.